 For everything else: Carla Nappi,”Title of Post,” Date, URL.

-For those who have found their way here because they’re looking for a CV for some professional purpose or another, here you go, here’s a relatively current CV.
+For those who have found their way here because they’re looking for a CV for some professional purpose or another, here you go, here’s a relatively recent one.

 You can reach me via post to Department of History, University of British Columbia, 1297-1873 East Mall, Vancouver, B.C., Canada V6T 1Z1.
 You can email me at carlanappi -at- gmail -dot- com.
 If you need to talk to me on the phone, it’s best to email me first to set it up: I rarely answer the thing otherwise.